me-safty/yakoot-menu/docs/cloud-vps-deployment.md

 - Nginx serves Astro static files from `dist/`
 - Nginx terminates TLS

-Use a real domain if possible.
-IP-only HTTPS is possible with current Let's Encrypt short-lived IP certificates and Certbot 5.4+, but renewals are frequent and easier to break.
+Use a real domain for Windows deployment.
+Windows ACME tooling is good for domain certificates, but IP-only trusted HTTPS is still not a good Windows path.
+If you need browser-trusted HTTPS on a raw IP, use a Linux VPS or a Windows ACME client you have confirmed supports ACME IP identifiers.

 ## 0. Assumptions